marmelab/react-admin/docs/Theming.md

         // Use the system font instead of the default Roboto font.
         fontFamily: ['-apple-system', 'BlinkMacSystemFont', '"Segoe UI"', 'Arial', 'sans-serif'].join(','), },
+    components: {
+        MuiTextField: { // define the props of all instances of this component
+            defaultProps: {
+                variant: 'standard',
+                margin: 'normal',
+            }
+        },
+        MuiFormControl: {}
+    },
     overrides: {
         MuiButton: { // override the styles of all instances of this component
             root: { // Name of the rule